DarthMike/darthmike.github.io/source/_posts/2015-09-07-poor-mans-functional-programming-part-2.markdown

 Given that FP is about functions, many programming languages offer similar 'basic' basic ones which are the building blocks of more complex logic.
 Understanding and knowing how to use these can make you start applying a more functional style across all your code easily.

-> **Swift 2.0**: Many of the free functions in the standard library have been moved to extensions or implementations on the types themselves.
+> **Swift 2.0**: Many of the free functions in the standard library have been moved to methods in types or generic protocols.
 This is more in line with Apple's 'Protocol Oriented Programming', but the fundamentals of FP are still the same.
-You can see the functions in this way as if they were namespace by the type, rather than overloaded for specific types.
+You can see see those methods as if they were namespaced functions by the type, rather than global functions overloaded for specific types.

-Learn how these functions work, and how you can apply them to several contexts.
-In my opinion the basic list is:
+Learn how the basic functions work, and how you can apply them to your day to day code:

 - Map
 - Filter